CatalysmsServerManager/docs/docs/en/CSMM/advanced-persistent-variables.md

 Some options:

 When a player tries to add a new variable, CSMM will check if the player has reached the limit.
-If so, CSMM will return an error.
+If so, CSMM will return an error. (this will make it so commands 'randomly' fail)

 When a player tries to update a variable, CSMM will check if the player has reached the limit.
 If so, CSMM will find the least recently read variable and delete it to make room.